Illuminatt/illuminatt.github.io/posts/robot-framework.md

 ## How to install robot framework on your windows machine

 Robot-framework is a test-automating tool which is based on Python language.
-Robot-framework based on simple keywork-driven synthax.
+It is based on simple keyword-driven synthax.
 Everyone can start with this frameowrk, even without great developer experience.

 Here is an example of the test written with robot-framework: